How to get tickets for concerts in Japan.

 I’ll be honest with you, buying tickets in Japan can be pretty easy or it can be pretty hard.
 It kind of comes down to both how tech savvy you are and how confident you are in either your Japanese language skills and/or your interpersonal skills.
 That doesn’t sound like it makes any sense but just stick with me here for a second.
 The main takeaway you should have from this section is getting tickets in Japan isn’t impossible but you have to do a little work for it.

-The easiest way to get a ticket for a show in Japan is to just show up on the door in all honesty.
+By far the easiest way to get a ticket for a show in Japan is to just show up on the door in all honesty.
 Most of your smaller Idol shows never reach capacity so unless it’s a really popular group you can usually just buy a ticket on the door.
 It’ll be a bit more expensive but hey, you’re at the show and it’s still cheaper than using a proxy.
 Something to note, if there’s more than one group on the show then you’ll usually be asked which group you’re specifically there to see and all you have to do is say their name (in Japanese if possible) and they get like a small cut of the ticket money or something.
 It probably also helps them get booked again too.

 This last section doesn’t really have anything to do with getting tickets, but I hopefully managed to get you to the dance so it would be a bit rude of me not to explain a couple of things about concerts in Japan that you don’t generally hear get mentioned.
 It’s nothing to worry about, it’s just there’s a couple of things that you should probably be aware of to make your life a little easier.
 Think of this section as optional but recommended.